 The nebula gets its trademark glowing blue appearance thanks to SAO 19158, the star responsible for lighting it up.
 An interesting characteristic of this object is the intense interstellar dust that surrounds NGC 7023, clearly blocking out the stars behind it.
 You can find this deep-sky treasure in your telescope Southeast of Alfirk, and North of Alderamin.
 Please use the star-map below as a reference.

 Imaging all summer long

-The wide field view of the image at the top of this page was captured in the summer of 2012.
-It is a very popular target for astrophotography because of its brilliance and location in the night sky.
+The wide field view of the image of the Iris Nebula from 2012 was captured using my old astrophotography rig.
 I spent almost 3 straight months acquiring photos of the Iris Nebula whenever I had the chance.